 Hope Community Church is affiliated with the Evangelical Free Church of America.
-For more information on the EFCA affiliation, you can follow this link.
+From the very beginning, the EFCA has been a gospel-centered movement.
+Watch this five minute overview of EFCA history HERE.

 1. We believe in one God, Creator of all things, holy, infinitely perfect, and eternally existing in a loving unity of three equally divine Persons: the Father, the Son and the Holy Spirit.
 Having limitless knowledge and sovereign power, God has graciously purposed from eternity to redeem a people for Himself and to make all things new for His own glory.